tyin363/quick-draw/README.md

 ## Switching Views

 Switching between views is very easy.
-Each JavaFX view has an associated value in the `View` enum.
+Each JavaFX view should have an associated value in the `View` enum.
 By default, the `.fxml` file name for the view is the same as the name of the enum but in lowercase.
-We can then switch between views whenever we need by calling `SceneManager.getInstance ().switchToView(View.CANVAS)`.
+We can then switch between views whenever we need by calling `SceneManager. getInstance().switchToView(View.CANVAS)`.

 ## Putting it all Together